 Take training to dive at altitude safely.

 Note that your airline may also have guidance and refuse to let you fly if you do not meet their requirements.
 Further, it’s likely that your insurance would not cover you for hyperbaric treatment should you fly contrary to recommendations.

-Diving after flying is not the same, but it does carry some risk that you need to assess.
+Diving after flying is not the same, but it does carry some risks that you need to assess.
 Short flights are not usually a problem, but long-haul flights can leave you tired and dehydrated.
 It’s advisable to take some time upon arrival to rehydrate and rest.
-The medical community recommends 12 hours but state that 24 hours would be better.
+The medical community recommends 12 hours but states that 24 hours would be better.

 SCUBA GEAR – SAFETY CHECKS & MAINTENANCE

 “Look after your gear, and it will look after you.”
 It’s a well-used cliché, but it’s true.

 Your BCD and regulator should be serviced to make sure they’re in good working order.